alexknop/RaspberryPiBluetoothControllers/README.md

 ## Set-Up
 -You can either edit the files first and then copy to your Raspberry Pi or copy the files and edit on your Raspberry Pi.

+-You will need to run "chmod +x \<filename\>" on each file in order to make them executable.

 First, pair your controllers up so that they are connected.

 In the Pi, run the command "hcitool con":